bbannier/zeek-language-server/emacs/README.md

 (load-file "/path/to/zeek-mode")
 ```

-A basic configuration for all of the necessary packages is below.
-You should be able to drop this directly into your `.emacs`, preferably near the top.
+Once the above packages are installed, add the following basic configuration for them to your `.emacs`, preferably near the top:

 ```
 (require 'package)